ahhmarr/angular-material-gulp/readme.md

 * Angular(with angular-ui-router)
 * Gulp
 * Bootstrap-material-design
-* includes in an index.html file
+* all includes in index.html file

 ### clone it and start creating ;)